learnable-content/React-the-ES6-Way/readme.md

 ## React components and ES6

-We're going to be writing all of our React components using ES6.
-What this means is that all of our components will be ES6 Classes.
+We're going to be writing all of our React components as ES6 Classes.

 From [es6features](https://github.com/lukehoban/es6features#classes) on GitHub: